g-harel/website/README.md

 &nbsp;

-This website is generated every five minutes by a [Cloud Function](https://cloud.google.com/functions/) which uploads the result to a public [Cloud Storage Bucket](https://cloud.google.com/storage/) whose contents are served by [Cloudflare](https://www.cloudflare.com/).
+The page(s) are generated every five minutes by a [Cloud Function](https://cloud.google.com/functions/) which uploads the result to a public [Cloud Storage Bucket](https://cloud.google.com/storage/) whose contents are served by [Cloudflare](https://www.cloudflare.com/).
 Each build uses the contents of [.config](./.config) to build a [GraphQL](https://graphql.org/) query for the [GitHub API](https://developer.github.com/v4/).
 This data is then used to execute the website [templates](./templates) and build the static output files.

 This process means the website contents, like user icon and repo descriptions, will always be up-to-date, without impacting response time and scalability.
 It also makes it easy, fast and version-controlled to update the list of projects and contributions shown on the website.